carmelo0x63/OllamaGUI/README.md

 # OllamaGUI
 Docker-based setup mixing Ollama and Open WebUI.
 This setup is recommended for lab use only,s **DO NOT** use it in production!

+This repository is heavily inspired by John Capobianco's series of [YouTube videos](https://www.youtube.com/@johncapobianco2527) and [GitHub repositories](https://github.com/automateyournetwork).

 ---

 ### Install